OpenEx-Platform/docs/docs/deployment/authentication.md

 #### Username/Password Environment Variables

-- `OPENEX.AUTH-LOCAL-ENABLE`: Set this to `true` to enable username/password authentication.
+- `OPENBAS.AUTH-LOCAL-ENABLE`: Set this to `true` to enable username/password authentication.

 #### OAuth (OpenID) Environment Variables

-- `OPENEX.AUTH-OPENID-ENABLE`: Set this to `true` to enable OAuth (OpenID) authentication.
+- `OPENBAS.AUTH-OPENID-ENABLE`: Set this to `true` to enable OAuth (OpenID) authentication.
 - Example for Auth0 :

 ```properties